ethanfrey/tinygo-demo/README.md

 **TODO** automate this build system a bit better... at least a tagged docker image I publish would be good

+## JSON

+I tried to add json parsing with "encoding/json" and the compiler blew up.
+Reflect is not supported.

+This is an open issue: https://github.com/tinygo-org/tinygo/issues/93#issuecomment-552050452

+I don't know if there are any workarounds.

+Tracking cgo, which we need some to be able to parse structs (like Buffer): https://github.com/tinygo-org/tinygo/issues/60

 ## Wasmer

 * TODO: Write a simple tester in go-ext-wasm and see if we can run functions